benkuly/matrix-sms-bridge/README.md

     * creates rooms for you
     * writes messages for you
     * allows you to send SMS at a specific time (in future)
+    * invites users for you, when room gets created
 * provider:
     * modem (with [Gammu](https://github.com/gammu/gammu))